 Before the 1970 the gap between the vote shares for DC and PCI, the second largest party, was well above 10% throughout Italy.
 During the 1970s, however, the relative power of the two parties changed dramatically: the risk of a leftist government led by the PCI became more tangible.
 Interestingly, the reduction in the gap did not occur in Sicily.
 In the mid 1970s, the difference between the DC-PCI gap in Sicily and in the rest of Italy was above ten percentage points.
 The difference in electoral outcomes in Sicily and in the rest of the country may, of course, be explained by several factors, but the presence of these different patterns leaves the opportunity to explore further the role that the Sicilian mafia may have played in the electoral competition.
-The pattern in Figure 1 is broadly consistent with the predictions of the theoretical model: when electoral competition becomes stronger, the dominant party receives a more consistent electoral support from the mafia.
+The pattern in Figure 1 is broadly consistent with the predictions of the theoretical model: when electoral support from the mafia.